 Also, you need to see real time analysis and execution to help you fine tune your strategy and process.

-In our day trader pro package here, we include a live daily room from 9AM to 11AM EST.
+In our profit trader pro package here, we include a live daily room from 9AM to 11AM EST, focusing on consistent day trading strategies.

 We trade anything that moves, not just one market!